Curriculum – English

 Language topic 3

-Achieving outstanding outcomes in English – knowing and remembering even more than what is expected in a grammar school KS4 curriculum
+Achieving outstanding outcomes in English language and English literature knowing and remembering even more that what is expected of a grammar school KS4 curriculum.

 Recommended reading in English for Middle School (Years 10 – 11)

-Useful websites, TED Talks and research for Lower School (Years 10 – 11)
+Useful websites, TED Talks and research for Middle School (Years 10 – 11)

 English-specific language to master in Middle School (Years 10 – 11)